dubYdub/Nowhere-EN/Script-map5.md

 My hands were bounded by grudge so I can never receive the help.

-My feets were tied by hate so I can never make the step.
+My feets were tied by hate so I can never make the first step.

 Time to free myself.